nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 # Azure Montoring / Logging Analytics

 ## Introduction

-In this lab, you will build ( x,y,x ).
+In this lab, you will explore Azure based monitoring and Logging capabilities.
+You will create the basic access log_format within NGINX for Azure resource.
+As the basic log_format only contains a fraction of the information, you will then extend it and create a new log_format to include much more information, especially about the Upstream backend servers.
+You will add access logging to your NGINX for Azure resource and finally capture/see those logs within Azure monitoring tools.

 < Lab specific Images here, in the /media sub-folder >